pymupdf/PyMuPDF-Utilities/advanced-toc/README.md

 ```
 Here is a "live" script that reads the PDF file in this folder and does the following:
 1. expand all items
-2. set level 1 to red & bold
+2. set level 1 to red and bold
-3. set level 2 to blue & italic
+3. set level 2 to blue and italic
 4. set other levels to green

 ```python